--- Simple logic gates ---

 Question:

-(b.)
+(a.)
 Define the AND boolean operator according to Boolean logic.

 (d.)
 Define the AND logic gate used in microprocessors.